szczurek-lab/Celloscope/README.md

 * `code` - model's implementation,
 * `example` - exemplary input files ready to run on Celloscope,
 * `manual` explaining the details of how to prepare data, run the model, and visualize results,
-* `comparison` - code used to perform a comparison to preceding approaches.
+* `comparison` - code used to compare to preceding approaches.